jcawley5/architecture-center/community/Guidelines/front-matter.md

 contributors:
 last_update:
   author: cernus76
-  date: 2025-05-01
+  date: 2025-05-19
 ---

-The Front Matter plays a crucial role in reference architectures.
+Front Matter plays a crucial role in reference architectures.
 It defines key aspects such as SEO details, along with essential technical information like the slug (URL), sidebar position, and the date of the last update.

 ## Example
 Here is an example of what a page front matter looks like: